BarbeRousseLibre/hermessenger/docs/HOW-IT-WORKS.md

 ## The pending queue process

-The goal is to make impossible to overload your mailbox, or being blocked by your ESP's SMTP server for abusing it without knowing it (sending limit ratio was reached).
+The goal is to make impossible to overload your mailbox, at least quickly and easily, or being blocked by your ESP's SMTP server for abusing it without knowing it (sending limit ratio was reached).
 To setup the sending rate from Hermessenger, you should look up what's your sending limits and imagine the following scenario:

 If someone manage to abuse this form by adding 10k mails into your mail pending queue, that won't block you in any way (beside your web server being attacked with a denial of services).
 If you set a call to ' bin/send_mail_in_queue.php ' every 5 minutes, it means you won't send more than 60 ÷ 5 = 12 mails per hours, 12 × 24 = 288 mails per day.